-If the Company provides individual investors with further information and performance data on the assets in the fund portfolio, it shall also make this information available to all investors in the fund at the same time on request.
-Investors can obtain this information from Union Investment, Tel.: 069 58998-6060, in electronic form.
+If the Company provides individual investors with further information about the Fund, particularly about the assets in the fund portfolio and their performance, it shall make this information available to all the investors in the Fund at the same time on request.
+Investors can obtain this information from Union Investment, tel.: 069 58998-6060, in electronic form.